Document Gallery - Part 3

 Michael Hamall - Baptism Record (1851)

-Detail of Michael Hamall's baptism entry identifying parents as Henry Hamall (journalier/day laborer) and Mary McMahon (immigrant)
+Detail showing parents: Henry Hamall (journalier/day laborer) and Mary McMahon (immigrant)

 What This Proves:

-Michael Hamall was baptized June 30, 1851 at Basilique Notre-Dame, Montreal.
+Michael Hamall was baptized June 30, 1851, "born about a year ago" (c.
+1850).
 His parents were Henry Hamall (journalier/day laborer) and Mary McMahon (immigrant).
-Michael was born approximately one year before baptism (c.
-1850).
-This baptism record provides crucial evidence for establishing the family's emigration timeline.
-Michael's birth in Canada approximately one year before the June 1851 baptism places the family's arrival in Montreal around 1850, consistent with Famine-era emigration from County Monaghan.
+This confirms the family's arrival in Montreal by 1850, consistent with Famine-era emigration from County Monaghan.
+The sponsor Sarah McMahon was likely Mary's relative.

-1861 Canada East Census showing the Thornton-Hamall household
+1861 Canada East Census showing the Thornton-Hamall blended household in Montreal

 What This Proves: